eeholmes/eeholmes.github.io/_pages/teaching.md

 <li>ESA 2008: "Analysis of ecological time-series data using state-space models and R" with Eric Ward, Brice Semmens and Yasmin Lucero [<a href="http://www.iugo-cafe.org/chinook/view_node.php?id=1807">ONLINE</a>]</li>
 <li>ESA 2007: "An introduction to the analysis of community time series using Multivariate Autoregressive (MAR) models" with Stephanie Hampden, Mark Scheuerell, and Steve Viscido [<a href="http://iugo-cafe.org/chinook/view_node.php?id=288">ONLINE</a>]</li>
 <li>ESA 2007: "What's the right size ecological model?
 Views on model complexity and parsimony from different statistical paradigms" with Kevin Gross</li>
 <li>UW 2007-2014: Lecture and PopTools lab on Marine Mammal life-history modeling.
-The lab uses the free Excel plug-in <a href="http://www.cse.csiro.au/poptools/">PopTools</a> developed by Greg Hood at CSIRO, Canberra, Australia. <a href="Files/Leslie_Matrix_lecture.pdf">Lecture slides</a>, <a href="Files/SSLLab.xls">PopTools lab</a>, and <a href="Files/SSL_lab_background.pdf">Lab background</a></li>
+The lab uses the free Excel plug-in <a href="http://www.poptools.org/">PopTools</a> developed by Greg Hood at CSIRO, Canberra, Australia. <a href="Leslie_Matrix_lecture.pdf">Lecture slides</a>, <a href="SSLLab.xls">PopTools lab</a>, and <a href="SSL_lab_background.pdf">Lab background</a></li>
 <li>ESA 2006: "Modern paradigms in population ecology: stochastic, statistical, and inferential" with Brian Dennis <a href="#ESA2006">Abstract and titles</a></li>
 <li>ESA 2005: "An introduction to state-space models for estimation of population viability analysis" [<a href="http://iugo-cafe.org/kalman/view_node.php?id=2">ONLINE</a>]</li>
 <li>ESA 2004: "Emerging approaches for the analysis of stochastic ecological data:  dealing with multiple error sources, hidden states, complex non-linearities, and uncertainty" <a href="#ESA2004">Abstract and titles</a></li>
 <li>UW 2001-2002: Graduate course on ecosystem management, Zoology Dept., University of Washington.
 Review of the concept of ecosystem management versus its application in actual Ecosystem Management plans and projects.
 Co-organized and co-lectured with D. Boersma, M. McClure, P. Kareiva</li>
 <li>UW 2000: Spatial Ecology, graduate course, Zoology Dept. Course I developed on the effect of spatial structure on population and community dynamics.</li>
 <li>UW 1999-1998: Ecology, Zoology Dept. Undergraduate core course for majors.
-In 1999, I co-taught with Eric Anderson.
-Poor students were taught ecology that year by a statistician and theoretician.</li>
+In 1999, I co-taught with <a href="http://eriqande.netlify.com/">Eric Anderson</a>.
+The unfortunate students were taught ecology that year by a statistician and a theoretician.</li>
 <li>UW 1998: Metapopulation biology.
 10 wk graduate seminar on Metapopulation modeling.
 Lecture and student presentation style course using Metapopulation Biology (I. Hanski, ed).</li>
 <li>Imperial College, UK 1996: 6 wk graduate seminar on Cellular Automata models, Silwood Park, Imperial College, UK.</li>
 </ul>